 CNA Classroom provides lectures, discussion, and hands-on practice with basic nursing skills and more.
-Visit CNA Classroom, for a complete description of the class.
+Visit CNA Classroom, for a complete description of the class, and class options.
 If you are interested in working in a hospital setting, visit Hospital-Based Certified Nursing Assistant Classroom and Laboratory.

 III.
 Certified Nursing Assistant Clinical